Error Handling Patterns

 Combining Patterns: The Complete Error Handling Stack

-In a CTA scenario, you should present a layered error handling strategy, not just a single pattern.
+In a CTA scenario, present a layered error handling strategy, not just a single pattern.

 CTA presentation strategy